knaaga/AB-Testing/README.md

 ## Exploratory Data Analysis <a name="eda"></a>
 ### Data Overview
 The following table shows an overview of the data used for the analysis.
-It consists of the id of the user, the time they visited the web page, the group they belong to (control or experiment), the landing page they were shown (old or new) and whether or not they were converted to an enrollee
+It consists of the id of the user, the time they visited the web page, the group they belong to (control or treatment), the landing page they were shown (old or new) and whether or not they were converted to an enrollee

 | User ID | Timestamp | Group | Landing Page | Converted |
 |:------:|:------:|:------:|:------:|:------:|